 Platforms: PC, Xbox One

-It Lurks Below is another action-focused 2D game that offers hours upon hours of enjoyment.
-In it, you play as a custom character and select your class before digging down into randomly-generated environments brimming with enemies and loot.
+It Lurks Below is another exciting 2D game that offers hours upon hours of entertainment.
+In it, you play as a custom character and select your class before digging down into randomly-generated environments teeming with foes and loot.

 Minecraft